bartoszlorek/aframe/README.md

 }, 100);
 ```

-The second callback in this example won't be executed.
+The third callback in this example won't be executed.

 ```javascript
 var request = af.wait(300, function() {